-Dr. Chris Baxter --Chris Baxter is an associate professor of political science in U. T.–Martin’s Department of Accounting, Finance, Economics, and Political Science, teaching courses in public administration and American government.
-He graduated with a B.S. in political science from U.T.M. in 1994 and obtained his M.A. and Ph.D. from the University of Alabama.
-Dr. Baxter also serves as a pre-law advisor.
-His research interests include constitutional law and judicial politics; his recent articles have focused on how interest groups attempt to influence judges’ decisions and the outcomes of judicial elections.
-His wife Lisa is also a U.T.M. alum, and they have one son, Jake.
-Chris is proud to be participating in the Governor’s School for the seventh time.
+Chris Baxter is a professor of political science and chair of UT Martin’s Department of Accounting, Finance, Economics, and Political Science, teaching courses in public administration and American government.
+He graduated with a B.S. in political science from UT Martin in 1994 and obtained his M.A. and Ph.D. from the University of Alabama.
+He also serves as a pre-law adviser.
+This is the 14th time he has participated in GSH.
+His research interests include constitutional law, judicial politics, and state and local government.

-Dr. Chris Brown -- Christopher M. Brown is an associate professor of philosophy at UT Martin, where he teaches courses in ancient and medieval philosophy, metaphysics, the philosophy of religion, and ethics.
-He received the bachelor of music degree in percussion performance from Western Michigan University, the M.A. in humanities from Western Kentucky University, and the Ph.D. in philosophy from St. Louis University.
-Dr. Brown's recent publications include a book on St. Thomas Aquinas's philosophy of material objects and an article on God and the problem of evil in an anthology entitled, Star Wars and Philosophy.
-He enjoys living in Martin with his wife Merry Elizabeth and their three sons, Judah Christopher, Leopold Edward, and Thomas Patrick.
+Christopher M. Brown is a professor of philosophy at UT Martin, where he teaches courses in ancient and medieval philosophy, metaphysics and the philosophy of religion.
+He received the bachelor of music degree in percussion performance from Western Michigan University, the M.A. in humanities from Western Kentucky University and the Ph.D. in philosophy from St. Louis University.
+Dr. Brown's recent publications include journal articles on free will in heaven and the logical problems that plague scientism.
+He is currently working on a book that explains and defends St. Thomas Aquinas' account of heaven.
+He enjoys living in Martin with his wife Merry Elizabeth and their three sons: Judah Christopher, Leopold Edward and Thomas Patrick.

-Dr. Robert Nanney -- Robert Nanney, professor of journalism and Chair of the Department of Communications at UT Martin, teaches features/editorial writing, desktop publishing, and senior seminar.
-He received his master's degree in journalism from Louisiana State University and a Ph.D. in mass communications from Ohio University.
-Prior to joining the UT Martin faculty, Dr. Nanney worked in the newspaper field for 15 years.
-He received the UT National Association Outstanding Teaching Award in 1999 and has earned numerous other teaching recognitions at UT Martin.
+Robert Nanney, professor and chair of the Department of Communications at UT Martin, teaches feature writing, communications law for professionals and senior seminar.
+He earned two B.S. degrees from UT Martin, a Master of Journalism degree from Louisiana State University and a Ph.D. in mass communication from Ohio University.
+Prior to joining the UT Martin faculty, he worked in the newspaper field for 15 years.
+He has received the UT National Alumni Association Outstanding Teaching Award, the UT Martin Advising Award and numerous other teaching recognitions.
 He has been with the Governor’s School as a faculty member or newspaper adviser since 1993.
-He and his wife, Jeanie, have two children, Emily, who is an Air Force flight nurse, and Ryan, who is a budding rock star touring the country with the rock band "Fouls Fours Rowan".
-Dr. Nanney and his twin are the youngest of seven children.
+He and his wife, Jeanie, have two children: Emily, who is an Air Force flight nurse in California, and Ryan, who is pursuing his mechanical engineering degree in Wisconsin.
+They also have a granddaughter, Remy, who is 10 months old.
+He and his twin are the youngest of seven children.
 He loves to travel and is a huge fan of “The Andy Griffith Show.”